DFE-Digital/apply-for-teacher-training/app/views/content/terms_candidate.md

 You can contact the team at <becomingateacher@digital.education.gov.uk>.

 We typically respond within one working day for urgent queries.
 It can take up to 5 working days for less urgent queries.
-We don’t provide support over the weekend.
+We don’t provide support over the weekend or on public holidays.